-- Paths marked by oily rub marks on walls and/or four- or five-toed footprints on the floor
+- Oily rub marks on walls and/or four- or five-toed footprints on the floor

-Mice also reproduce quickly, giving birth to up to six babies every three weeks.
-This can prove dangerous not only to your pantry and electrical system, but also to allergies and asthma, as particles of mouse waste can get into the air and trigger these conditions.
+Mice also reproduce quickly.
+A single female mouse can give birth to up to six babies every three weeks.
+This can prove dangerous not only to your pantry and electrical system, but also to allergies and asthma, as particles of mouse droppings and urine can get into the air and trigger these conditions.

 How to Get Rid of Mice